Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 In January 1941 the route was extended in rush hours to Elstree Station via Elstree Way, but was cut back to Warwick Road later in the year.
 As Borehamwood was built up in the 1950s, it was deemed appropriate to localise northern end of the 52, and route 52A was duly created running between Borehamwood (Rossington Avenue) and Colindale Trolleybus depot.
 On Sundays the service ran through from Rossington Avenue to Victoria, and some 52 journeys also ran through as far as Borehamwood (Drayton Road) during rush hours and at certain other times.
 The 52A later became the 292.
 The 52 was diverted to Mill Hill Broadway via Deansbrook Road in 1966, and ceased to run north of there in 1969.

 A 52A version was later added, running from Westbourne Park via the current 23 route to Ladbroke Grove and then on to Victoria.
 Both routes were converted to one person operation on 25 October 1986.
-As mentioned above, the 52 then lost its northern section to route 302.
+The northern end of the route from Mill Hill was split off as a separate route 302 in 1992, with a short overlap between Willesden and Ladbroke Grove, later cut back to Kensal Rise.

 The route was awarded to London Coaches under competive tendering from 4 December 1993, a night service N52 being introduced at the same time.
 This rates as one of the more unusual tender awards, using route branded ex-London Buses Leyland Titans from Wandsworth garage, which otherwise houses The Original Tour.
 London Coaches set up the Pullmans Group which then bought Atlas Bus (with route 107/112) from Pan Atlas on 6 August 1994.
 The 52 was then transferred to the Atlas base at Harlesden after the 107 and 112 were lost.
 On 29 November 1994 Metroline purchased Atlas Bus, and the 52/N52 were moved back to Willesden garage on 25 September 1995.
 The route was gradually converted back to Metrobus operation over 1995/6, with modernisation to AV class Volvo Olympians from 9 November 1996.